 The largest amount in total on the Statement of Comprehensive Loss is the recording of the share based payments and the offsetting contributed surplus in equity.
 As this is a non-cash transaction, it has no impact on the working capital of the Company.
 This calculation creates a cost of granting options to the employees, consultants and directors.
 The cost is added to our operating expenses with the corresponding increase in the Company's equity.
-The share based payment expense is allocated, in proportion to the number of options granted, to the accounts for Consulting fees (\$48,569), Directors fees (\$85,923), Investor relations fees (\$58,225), Professional fees (\$13,389) and Wages and benefits (\$274).
-These amounts total \$206,380 for the current fiscal period, compared to \$411,612 for the same period in the previous year.
+The share based payment expense is allocated, in proportion to the number of options granted, to the accounts for Consulting fees (\$298,431), Directors fees (\$906,626), Investor relations fees (\$513,049), Professional fees (\$91,768) and Wages and benefits (\$274).
+These amounts total \$1,810,148 for the current fiscal period, compared to \$1,169,489 for the same period in the previous year.

-If the share based payments amounts were removed from the operating loss, the loss would show as \$238,049, an increase of \$1,254 when compared to the same period in the previous fiscal year (without the gain from the settlement of the Rescan litigation, in the amount of \$1.8 million in fiscal The largest amount difference was in Professional fees which were higher by \$20,465, reflecting the cost for the legal council in the EAC matter.
-The next largest amount difference was in Shareholder information and promotion costs which were down by \$8,058 when compared to the same period in the previous year, due to the Company providing financial assistance to the Lake Babine Nation to attend the PDAC in Toronto in 2012.
-The next largest amount was a decrease in Wages and Benefits, in the amount of \$6,161, reflecting a decrease in office staff and reduced costs related to the exercise of options by directors and employees.
-The next largest amount difference was a decrease in Directors fees in the amount of \$4,000 reflecting fewer meetings held during the period ended April 30, 2013.
-Filing and transfer agent fees which were down by \$1,935, due to a decrease in the fees paid to the TSX exchange.
-Depreciation was \$1,037 lower than the same period in the previous fiscal year as it is calculated on the declining asset balance each year.
-Finance income, Foreign exchange loss/(gain), Investor relations fees, Office and miscellaneous, Office Rent, Telephone and Travel all remained within \$1,000 of the same period in the previous fiscal year.
+If the share based payments amounts were removed from the operating loss, the loss would show as \$486,244, an increase of \$44,122 when compared to the same period in the previous fiscal year (without the gain from the settlement of the Rescan litigation, in the amount of \$1.8 million in fiscal 2012).
+The largest amount difference was in Professional fees which were higher by \$81,780, reflecting the cost for the legal council in the EAC matter.
+The next largest amount difference was in

+Shareholder information and promotion costs which were down by \$21,988 when compared to the same period in the previous year, due to the Company providing financial assistance to the Lake Babine Nation to attend the PDAC in Toronto in 2012.
+The next largest amount was a decrease in Wages and Benefits, in the amount of \$11,645, reflecting a decrease in office staff and reduced costs related to the exercise of options by directors and employees.
+The next largest amount difference was a decrease in Travel costs, in the amount of \$11,388 reflecting the decrease in activity since the denial in October 2012.
+The next largest amount difference was a decrease in Office Rent in the amount of \$4,776, reflecting the decreased cost for the office after the move in May.
+The next largest amount difference was an increase in Filing and Transfer agents fees in the amount of \$4,593 mostly due to the filing fees for the private placement in May 2013.
+The next largest amount difference was an increase in Office and miscellaneous in the amount of \$3,850 reflecting additional costs related to the office move.
+Directors' fees were up by \$2,000 reflecting one additional meeting held by the board.
+Depreciation was \$2,230 lower than the same period in the previous fiscal year as it is calculated on the declining asset balance each year.
+Finance income was down by \$2,549 when compared to the same period in the previous fiscal year due to the reduction in funds held in term deposits.
+Foreign exchange loss/(gain), Investor relations fees, and Telephone all remained within \$1,500 of the same period in the previous fiscal year.

-During the quarter under discussion, the Company incurred \$44,360 in exploration & evaluation expenditures on the Morrison property, compared to recovered geotechnical fees from the Rescan litigation settlement in the amount of \$186,402 and incurred \$127,025 in exploration & evaluation expenditures on the Morrison property, for a net recovery of \$59,377 in the same period in the previous fiscal year.
+During the quarter under discussion, the Company incurred \$48,153 in exploration & evaluation expenditures on the Morrison property, compared to \$81,638 in exploration & evaluation expenditures on the Morrison property in the same period in the previous fiscal year.
 Please see Note 6 in the financial statements for expenditures by item and area.